-The key focus of our collaborative research group is to develop a translatable technology capable of prolonged normothermic organ support by harnessing the critical systemic regulation of the body.
+Our collaborative research group is developing a system capable of prolonged normothermic organ support by harnessing the systemic regulation of the body.
 Previously, there was no device capable of maintaining lungs outside the body for longer than a few hours.

 Now, we can extend the duration of lung support to several days.